Emotional Support Animal Laws: Understanding Assistance Animals

 Emotional Support Animals (ESAs) are animals that are specially designated to assist individuals with emotional or psychological disabilities.
-According to federal law, ESAs can be distinguished in the following ways:
+They are a type of assistance animal, and according to federal law, assistance animals can be distinguished in the following ways:

 Individuals who are blind, deaf, restricted to a wheelchair, or suffer from seizure disorders can benefit immensely from the aid of a service animal.
 Service animals are dogs or miniature horses that are specially trained to perform tasks and recognize medical conditions.

 ESAs are more specifically chosen as companions to individuals who are psychologically or emotionally disabled.
-These companions may include a variety of animals and may be a current pet.
+These companions can range from a dog, a cat, or even a miniature horse.
 ESAs are not trained to perform tasks or recognize particular signs or symptoms but are distinguished by the close, emotional, and supportive bond between the animal and the owner.

 Who Can Obtain an ESA Letter?

-Emotional and psychological disabilities applicable for an ESA letter may include:
+Emotional and psychological disabilities applicable to an ESA letter may include:

-While ESAs may become like members of an individual’s family, they should not be confused with traditional pets.
-ESAs provide a very specific service as an emotional support, and very specific laws govern their use.
+While ESAs may become members of an individual’s family, they should not be confused with traditional pets.
+ESAs provide a very specific service as an emotional support animal, and very specific laws govern their use.

 Federal Laws and ESAs

-It is important that anyone considering obtaining an ESA letter be aware of the laws that apply to owners and what they should expect from business owners under the law.
+It is important that anyone considering obtaining an Emotional Support Dog letter be aware of the laws that apply to owners and what they should expect from airlines and landlords.